Can I reserve a place over the phone for my child?

 What if my child has an injury prior to coming to CYE and cannot participate in any activities?

-If it’s a residential stay (school group, summer camp, Get Active etc), they will still benefit hugely from being away with their mates.
+If it’s a residential stay (school group, summer camp, Get Active etc), they will still benefit hugely from being away with their friends.
 We will accommodate them as much as possible to ensure that they still get the full CYE experience.
 For example, a child with an arm in plaster might accompany one of the instructors in a Safety boat for the afternoon.

 If your child is on a specific sailing or paddling course and their injury means they cannot participate, please call us to discuss the options (this would be covered by your own accident insurance if applicable – call us for further details)